Heavy Material – What are they?

 - Ceramic tiles

-How much weight can I put in the bin with mixed loads?
+How much weight can I put in the bin with Heavy Materials?

 As a general guide the maximum load for bins is ‘1 tonne per cubic metre’.
-Bins larger than 6m3 also have additional limits applied to them.
-For bins from 7m3 up to 15m3 this translates to about half the bin capacity of heavy material.
-The 20m3, 25m3, 30m3 bins are not suitable for heavy material.
-Even with additional lighter items they easily exceed what can be lifted or carried legally or safely.
+Bins larger than 6m3 have additional limits applied to them.
+For bins from 7m3 up to 15m3 this translates to half the bin capacity of heavy material.
+The 20m3, 25m3, 30m3 bins are not suitable for heavy material as even with additional lighter items they easily exceed what can be lifted or carried legally or safely.

 - Some larger items of machinery or equipment may also exceed the weight limits.